logicloom25/tasks_round2_FL/README.md

 > Put up all Answers for Task-1A Activities 1 to 5 - in `task1a.md` file
 > Put up all Answers for Task-1B Activities 1 & 2 - in `task1b.md` file
 > Put up all Answers for Task-2 Activities 1 to 8 - in `task2.md` file
+> Put up all Answers for Task-3 Activities - in `task3.md` file

 Please make sure all the files are properly documented in markdown, such that your responses are clearly understandable.